 \section{Abstract}

-We develop a stability theory for minimal projective resolutions of $\bfP$-modules, where $\bfP$ is a finite metric poset.
-On the module side, we introduce the \emph{Galois transport distance}, defined by factoring two modules through a common ``apex'' poset via pairs of Galois insertions and measuring the maximal displacement in the index poset.
-This construction generalizes the interleaving distance in both the classical one-parameter and multiparameter settings, and yields an extended metric on isomorphism classes of $\bfP$-modules.
+We develop a stability theory for minimal projective resolutions of $\mathbf{P}$-modules, where $\mathbf{P}$ is a finite metric poset.
+We use the G\"ulen--McCleary distance on $\mathbf{P}$-modules together with a new complex matching distance on bounded complexes of finitely generated projective $\mathbf{P}$-modules.
+The latter yields an extended metric on homotopy classes of such complexes and restricts to minimal projective resolutions.
+Our main theorem shows that this induced distance on minimal projective resolutions is bounded above by the G\"ulen--McCleary distance.

-On the homological side, we define a bottleneck distance between minimal projective resolutions by matching indecomposable projectives degreewise, with contractible cones playing the role of diagonal terms.
-Our main theorem shows that this resolution-level bottleneck distance is always bounded above by the Galois transport distance, providing a metric stability result formulated entirely at the level of modules and their minimal projective resolutions.

-We then treat persistence as an application.
-Passing to the interval poset and a kernel construction, we interpret persistence diagrams as minimal projective resolutions of kernel modules and obtain a corresponding stability inequality.
-In the one-parameter case this recovers classical bottleneck stability, while in the multiparameter setting it extends naturally to signed diagrams arising from minimal projective resolutions.
-Via a general relationship between minimal projective resolutions and M\"obius inversion, these results can be interpreted as a stability theorem for M\"obius homology, while remaining entirely phrased in the language of projective resolutions.
+As an application, we pass to the interval poset and kernel construction, interpreting persistence diagrams as minimal projective resolutions of kernel modules.
+This gives a corresponding stability inequality, which in the one-parameter case recovers classical bottleneck stability and in the multiparameter case extends to signed diagrams arising from minimal projective resolutions.

 \textbf{2020 Mathematics Subject Classification.} 16G20, 18G10, 55N31, 62R40.

 \textbf{Affiliations.} Department of Mathematics, Faculty of Science, Shizuoka University, 836 Ohya, Suruga-ku, Shizuoka, 422-8529, Japan; Institute for Advanced Study, KUIAS, Kyoto University, Yoshida Ushinomiya-cho, Sakyo-ku, Kyoto 606-8501, Japan; and Osaka Central Advanced Mathematical Institute, 3-3-138 Sugimoto, Sumiyoshi-ku, Osaka, 558-8585, Japan.
 Department of Mathematics, Colorado State University, Fort Collins, CO 80523, USA.